On this page:

 - Position the cursor at the unresolved symbol, which is displayed in red, and press Alt+Enter: On the context menu, select Add import statement and press Enter.

-- Configure RubyMine to show a pop-up every time you hover the mouse pointer over an unresolved reference
+- Configure RubyMine to show a pop-up every time you hover the mouse pointer over an unresolved reference which required import:

 - Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for macOS.
 Expand the Editor node, and then click Auto Import under General.